tuhinmallick/Stable-Diffusion-Inpaint/README.md

 In particular, the model aims at minimizing the perceptual loss to reconstruct a keyboard and a mouse in a classical office setting.

-In this configuration, the universal autoencoder was frozen and was used to conditioning the network denoising process with the concatenation method.
+In this configuration, the universal autoencoder was frozen and was used to condition the network denoising process with the concatenation method.
 So the only section trained was the backbone diffusion model (i.e., the U-NET).

 #### **Create a custom dataset**

 The definition of the DataLoader used to train the inpainting model is defined in ```ldm/data/inpainting.py``` and was derived by the author's [inference script](https://github.com/CompVis/stable-diffusion/blob/main/scripts/inpaint.py) and several other resources like [this](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/dreambooth_inpaint).

-Both the training and validation dataloader, expect a csv file with three columns:  `image_path`,`mask_path`,`partition`.
+Both the training and validation data loader, expect a CSV file with three columns:  `image_path`,`mask_path`,`partition`.
 You can find a sample in `data/INPAINTING/example_df.csv` where one sample is used both for train and validation, just to show the overfit capabilities of SD and to ease the learning process.

 After that, you can create a custom configuration `*.yaml` file, and specify the paths under the data key (check the [default configuration](configs/latent-diffusion/inpainting_example_overfit.yaml)).